-Typhoid cases soar in ZimbabweMarch 4th, 2012 in Diseases, Conditions, Syndromes /
+Typhoid cases soar in ZimbabweMarch 4, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Some 3,000 cases of typhoid have been reported in Zimbabwe's capital of Harare since the first case was detected in a working-class suburb in January, state media reported on Sunday.